 Scattery Island Tours & Ferry Schedule

-Ferries depart Kilrush Marina from May to September, three sailings per day and up to four times per day and weekends and weekdays during the peak summer months.
+Ferries depart Kilrush Marina or Cappa Village Pier from May to September, two sailings per day and up to three times per day at weekends and weekdays during the peak summer months.
 Sailing times move in line with the tides and a full ferry schedule can be found at the following link.

 A trip to remember